joedefen/toh265/README.md

                         allowed codecs [dflt=x265]
   -b BLOAT_THRESH, --bloat-thresh BLOAT_THRESH
-                        bloat threshold to convert [dflt=1600,min=500] -F, --full-speed      if true, do NOT set nice -n19 and ionice -c3 [dflt=False] -B, --keep-backup     if true, rename to ORIG.{videofile} rather than recycle [dflt=False] -M, --merge-subtitles
+                        bloat threshold to convert [dflt=1600,min=500] -F, --full-speed      if true, do NOT set nice -n19 and ionice -c3 [dflt=False]
+  -B, --keep-backup     if true, rename to ORIG.{videofile} rather than
+                        recycle [dflt=False]
+  -M, --merge-subtitles
-                        Merge external .en.srt subtitle files into output [dflt=False] -m MIN_SHRINK_PCT, --min-shrink-pct MIN_SHRINK_PCT
+                        Merge external .en.srt subtitle files into output [dflt=False]
+  -m MIN_SHRINK_PCT, --min-shrink-pct MIN_SHRINK_PCT
-                        minimum conversion reduction percent for replacement [dflt=10] -q QUALITY, --quality QUALITY
+                        minimum conversion reduction percent for
+                        replacement [dflt=10]
+  -p {auto,system_accel,docker_accel,system_cpu,docker_cpu},
+      --prefer-strategy {auto,system_accel,docker_accel,system_cpu,docker_cpu}
+                        FFmpeg strategy preference [dflt=auto] -q QUALITY, --quality QUALITY
                         output quality (CRF) [dflt=28] -t THREAD_CNT, --thread-cnt THREAD_CNT
-                        thread count for ffmpeg conversions [dflt=4] -S, --save-defaults   save the -B/-b/-q/-a/-F/-m/-M options and file paths as defaults --auto-hr AUTO_HR     Auto mode: run unattended for specified hours, auto-select [X] files and auto-start conversions -n, --dry-run         Perform a trial run with no changes made.
+                        thread count for ffmpeg conversions [dflt=4] -S, --save-defaults   save the -B/-b/-p/-q/-a/-F/-m/-M options and file paths as defaults
+  --auto-hr AUTO_HR     Auto mode: run unattended for specified hours,
+                        auto-select [X] files and auto-start conversions -n, --dry-run         Perform a trial run with no changes made.
-  -p {auto,system_accel,docker_accel,system_cpu,docker_cpu}, --prefer-strategy
-                        FFmpeg strategy preference: auto (default), system_accel,
-                        docker_accel, system_cpu, or docker_cpu
   -s, --sample          produce 30s samples called SAMPLE.{input-file}
   -L, --logs            view the logs
-  -T, --chooser-tests   run tests on ffmpeg choices w 30s cvt of 1st given video
+  -T, --chooser-tests   run tests on ffmpeg choices w 30s cvt of 1st given
+                        video
   ```
-  You can customize the defaults by setting the desired options and adding the  `--save-defaults` option to write the current choices to its .ini file.
-This includes saving your video collection root paths, so you don't need to specify them every time you run `rmbloat`.
+  You can (and should) customize the defaults by setting the desired options and adding the `--save-defaults` option to write the current choices to its .ini file.
+  * Setting the default for `--prefer-strategy` will speed startup once you have tested and found the best strategy.
+  * This includes saving your video collection root paths, so you don't need to specify them every time you run `rmbloat`.
 File paths are automatically sanitized: converted to absolute paths, non-existing paths removed, and redundant paths (subdirectories of other saved paths) eliminated.
 Non-video files in the given files and directories are simply ignored.

   Candidate video files are probed (with `ffprobe`).
 If the probe fails, then the candidate is simply ignored.
 Probing many files can be time consuming, but `rmbloat` keeps a cache of probes so start-up can be fast if most of the candidates have been successfully probed.